ShambleShef/private-island/readme.md

 ## Description

 This application is a website for the resort "Pablo's Secret Hideout".
 It give the end user contact information, information on how to book a room, photos, and a list of activities to do at the resort.
+Just open index.html in your favorite browser after downloading or cloning from GitHub, and have fun!

 ## Technologies used: